 A severe neck injury could mean you deserve a significant financial recovery.
 Neck injuries can be debilitating or permanent.
 They might prevent you from working or living as you could before.

 Talk to a personal injury lawyer about your compensation rights after a neck injury.
 Don’t wait to get started.
 According to the Official Code of Georgia Annotated (OCGA) §9-3-33, you only have two years to take action.

 What to Do After a Neck Injury

-If someone else might have been at fault for your neck injury, you have rights.
+You have rights if someone else was at fault for your neck injury.
 You can help protect your rights and build an injury claim through the following steps:

-- Report your accident to the police or the owner of the property where you fell.
+- Report your accident to the police or the property owner where you fell.

 - Take pictures of the accident scene and any visible injuries.

 - See a doctor as soon as possible for all pain and injuries.

 - Contact your doctor again if your injuries change or worsen.